FREE - Covid-19 Rapid Test Kits - while they last!

 Thank you for supporting the Cambridge-Narrows Regional Library.

-Our collection of Cambridge-Narrows School yearbooks is lacking the years:
+Our collection of Cambridge-Narrows School yearbooks is lacking

 If you have copies you wish to donate to the Library, it would be appreciated.